MrNawir/python-non-sqlalchemy-code-challenge-articles/README.md

 # Phase 3 Code Challenge: Articles - without SQLAlchemy (Updated)

+## ✅ SOLUTION

+**This repository contains the complete solution for the Phase 3 Code Challenge.**

+All core deliverables and bonus features have been implemented and tested successfully.

+---

 In this code challenge, you will be working with a Magazine domain.

 We have three models: `Author`, `Article`, and `Magazine`.